One of the many things that make building a chatbot so interesting is identifying and crafting its personality.

 Could Customers be Fooled?

-For bigger corporates, it’s another story.
-This is when you can create a separate personality for the chatbot – ideally a personality synonymous with your brand.
-Whatever attributes characterise your brand – its strengths, its values, its tone and ethos – can be reflected in the personality of your bot.
+For bigger business, it’s another story.
+This is when you can create a separate personality for the chatbot – ideally a personality that fits your brand.
+Whatever attributes your brand has – its values, tone, and even quirks – can be reflected in the personality of your chatbot.

 This is where the superstars of your team can contribute.
-The high-performing chatbot’s personality could be a hybrid built on the performance, expertise, and customer knowledge of your key forward-facing staff.
-In that respect, it matters a lot less whether customers perceive a real human a bot, as long as the experience is consistent and rewarding.
+The high-performing chatbot’s personality could be built on the performance, expertise, and customer knowledge of your key forward-facing staff.

 And with that… your bot comes alive.
-Whether a clone or an individual in its own right, a chatbot should have personality, enough to represent your brand with all the enthusiasm and charm you or your team would.
+Whether a clone or an individual in its own right, a chatbot should have personality.
+It should represent your brand with all the enthusiasm and charm you or your team would.

-Conversologie has been designing, building and fine-tuning chatbots with personality for small-to-medium business since 2017, and in 2018 entered a partnership with Ako.ai, pioneer AI and machine-learning bot-builder for enterprise and corporate solutions.
+Conversologie has been designing, building and fine-tuning chatbots with personality for small-to-medium business since 2017.
+In 2018 we entered a partnership with Ako.ai, pioneer AI and machine-learning bot-builder for enterprise and corporate solutions.

 To discuss a chatbot for your organisation, book a discussion with our Chief Conversologist Jam Mayer today.